syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.
+#NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.

-&#35;VALUE! - occurs if number or places is non-numeric, if DEC2OCT requires more than the number of characters specified in places.
+#VALUE! - occurs if number or places is non-numeric, if DEC2OCT requires more than the number of characters specified in places.

 #### Example: